Nir99/CoronAlert-App/README.md

 # CoronAlert-App
 ## Coming soon
 An Android mobile app that notifies users when they enter a high-risk Coronavirus zone.
+Implemented with the HERE Android SDK and REST API

 ## Documentation
 ### Todo